WrittenGames/WebsiteBundle/README.markdown

 ### Dialogue

-This is a replacement for the built-in Javascript Alert, Confirm and Prompt dialogues as a jQuery plugin.
+This is a prettier and customisable replacement for the Alert, Confirm and Prompt dialogues built into Javascript as a jQuery plugin.

 ...